 GeneCards Summary for CEACAM5 Gene

 CEACAM5 (CEA Cell Adhesion Molecule 5) is a Protein Coding gene.
-Diseases associated with CEACAM5 include Lung Cancer and Rectum Cancer.
-Among its related pathways are Cell surface interactions at the vascular wall and Hematopoietic Stem Cells and Lineage-specific Markers.
+Diseases associated with CEACAM5 include Lung Cancer and Papillary Adenocarcinoma.
+Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Cell surface interactions at the vascular wall.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GPI anchor binding.
 An important paralog of this gene is CEACAM6.

 UniProtKB/Swiss-Prot Summary for CEACAM5 Gene

 Cell surface glycoprotein that plays a role in cell adhesion, intracellular signaling and tumor progression (PubMed:2803308, PubMed:10910050, PubMed:10864933).
 Mediates homophilic and heterophilic cell adhesion with other carcinoembryonic antigen-related cell adhesion molecules, such as CEACAM6 (PubMed:2803308).
 Plays a role as an oncogene by promoting tumor progression; induces resistance to anoikis of colorectal carcinoma cells (PubMed:10910050).

 (Microbial infection) Receptor for E.coli Dr adhesins.
 Binding of E.coli Dr adhesins leads to dissociation of the homodimer.